JimmyLv/telegroam/README.md

 - Latest Update ID::

 5. Make a block with the text {{[[roam/js]]}}.
-6. Nested in that block, make a code block and paste the full contents of [telegroam.js](./src/telegroam.js) inside.
+6. Nested in that block, make a JavaScript code block and paste the full contents of [telegroam.js](./src/telegroam.js) inside.
 7. Refresh the Roam Research website.

 ![](docs/images/settings.png)